colbad2/LaunchList/README.md

 - pad with number names need more info in their title
 - launch flags
 - generic wikipedia/google search
-- click on flag list in details views to get a detail view with flags and country names
 - add flag lists to everything associated with an agency
-- sort astronauts by last name
+- better zoomable images
+- flag list tap to see all countries listed in sheet
+- settings with dataset/core data stats to help with default database inclusion, image fetch vs. db hits
+- search for all datasets
+- search keys for all searches
+- info sheet for each search field with search keys, examples, etc.
 ### Bugs
 - some images aren't updating in rows when they finally load from cache
 - JSON can't be parsed with \" sequence in description strings"

 ## Xcode TODOs
+Things that Xcode does that need changing

 - remove big headers from new file template
-- write app that clears devicedata, removes elements form coredata files, locates template files
+- write app that clears devicedata, removes elements from coredata files, locates template files
 - remove "import Foundation" from templates

+## Waiting on SwiftUI
+Things that Apple might improve on in the future

+- search bar
+- text area placeholders fro search fields
+- use SwiftUI scrollTo proxy when it works in List

 ## Test/Profile/Analyse
+Things that would make the app perform better, more robustly

 - check that all previews work
 - test in the sim that the bad UTF chars are fixed in all places
 - unit test all JSON parsers